Scrum Master Scientists and Picasso Developers

-Testers on the other-hand [some would argue] are more like scientists.
-They don’t build anything (other than tools and frameworks, used to perform their science), instead they start with a proposition.
-Often that proposition comes in the form of “this piece of software works” and testers work to either validate that claim, orrrr take a sledge hammer to the claim to demonstrate that it categorically doesn’t work as suggested.
+Testers on the other hand [some would argue] are more like scientists.
+They don’t build anything (other than tools and frameworks, used to perform their science), instead, they start with a proposition.
+Often that proposition comes in the form of “this piece of software works” and testers work to either validate that claim or take a sledgehammer to the claim to demonstrate that it categorically doesn’t work as suggested.

 It’s an interesting differentiation and is something I only became aware of because a tester who used to be a developer posed the idea to me.
 It really got me thinking, because Art and Science are both, frankly, awesome.
 They’re both also very different.